 Relocation applications tend to fall into two classifications: repatriation (return to country of origin) and lifestyle (better opportunities elsewhere).
 Applications to European countries tend to be less problematic than further afield and applications concerning countries with jurisdictions where mirror orders can be more easily obtained dealing with contact post relocation are easier, for instance Australia compared to China for example.
 This means if there is a problem, the other parent and the court making the order, can be more confident of getting help from the authorities in the child’s adopted homeland.

 When considering a relocation request, a court will look at the following:

 - The welfare of the child

-- The situation and motivations of both parents, particularly where there is a residence order in place
+- The situation and motivations of both parents, particularly where there is an order in place

 - The motivation to move – the court will look at whether it is genuine and not designed to bring contact between the child and the other parent to an end

 - The effect on the parent wishing to move abroad of not being allowed to do so

 - The effect upon the child of the denial of contact with one parent and, in some cases, their family

 - The opportunity for continuing contact between the child and the parent left behind.

 It is fair to say that case law on the issue is mixed.
 The points above are taken into account but more recent case law has shied away from any formulas or checklists, stating that in each individual case the only criteria upon which a decision should be made is the best interests of the child concerned.